SchoemanClaudia/fetchfield/README.md

 ## Deployment

-- The site was deployed to GitHub pages.
-The live link can be found here:
+- The site was deployed to GitHub pages, the live link can be found here:
  - https://schoemanclaudia.github.io/fetchfield.ie/